ice2tricky/SecureSiteExample/README.md

 # Process register
 Name: Nico Sergeyssels
+contact: nico.sergeyssels1@ehb.be
 Address: Nijverheidskaai 170, 1080 Anderlecht
 Processing goal: To allow basic operation from site and authenticate the user
-Security measures: Watch security policy settings
+Only email, firstname and lastname are stored
+Only website admin will have access to this information. first and lastname will be showed to everyone, when given, if you created the meeting Security measures: Watch security policy settings Information saved indefinitely because it is needed for the basic working of the site